Best branding agencies for funded startups in 2026

 Proof of Work Studio

 That's us.
 We run Brand Sprints that deliver a full brand identity in two weeks.
 Senior team does the work.
 Fixed pricing.
-We've done this for 60+ technology companies across AI, fintech, and Web3, which means you don't waste the first week explaining what a protocol is or why your Series A deck matters.
+We've done this for 60+ technology companies across AI, fintech, and Web3, including Hemi, Gala Games, OSMI, and Datagram, which means you don't waste the first week explaining what a protocol is or why your Series A deck matters.

 Best for: Funded startups that need to move fast.
-Post-raise, pre-launch, or mid-growth companies that can't afford a three-month brand project.
+Post-raise, pre-launch, or mid-growth companies that can't afford a three-month brand project, especially if there's a fundraise or launch the brand has to be ready for.

 What are the red flags when hiring a branding agency?